Beastslash/about/governance/members.md

 * Converting the company from a limited liability company.
 * Amending the authority of members.

-Members can create, amend, and repeal company policies in addition to hiring and firing managers.

 ## Current members
 ### Companies
 A company can change their representative.